 Outdoor and sunlight readable

 Unlike the typical indoor monitor that emits 300-350 units of light, over 1100 units of light can be radiated from a sunlight readable monitor.
 Touch screen kiosks have highlight monitors.
-When purchasing one, you need to ensure that it possess a self-adjustable feature that can enable people to make use of them even at night.
+When purchasing one, you need to ensure that it possesses a self-adjustable feature that can enable people to make use of them even at night.
 So, whether on a sunny or cloudy day, users should be able to interact with your touchscreen kiosk.

 Installed between the monitor and touch screen glass, a privacy filter is a component of the monitor that offers users full privacy when operating on a kiosk.
 This optional feature which is designed to shield the monitor from side glances usually resembles Venetian blinds.
 This feature helps to protect user information by darkening the screen against the people on all sides.
 On the user gets to have a clear view of the information displayed.
 So, if your kiosk will be employed by users to impute or retrieve sensitive or personal data, then it’s strongly recommended that you install privacy filter.